Bertsolaritza: Similar traditions

 Other cultures have traditions of sung extemporary verse not unlike bertsolaritza.
-Amongst them are the Austro-Bavarian Gstanzl, the Italian improvvisatori, and the Sardinian mutos (also known as mutettus, repentina or ottada in different parts of the island.
+Amongst them are the Austro-Bavarian Gstanzl, the Galician regueifa, the Italian improvvisatori, and the Sardinian mutos (also known as mutettus, repentina or ottada in different parts of the island.

 Modernly bertsolaris have established contact with the Spanish-language traditions of Argentinian payadores and Cuban décimas.

 The Basque band Negu Gorriak experimented with bertso-hop, drawing from bertso and rap music.